nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 <img src="images/pointers/pointer_transitions5.png">

 The Provider must UPDATE the existing resource changing its status from current to entered-in-error.
-In doing so the NRLS will modify its version to reflect the change to that Pointer.
+In doing so the NRL will modify its version to reflect the change to that Pointer.

 ## Deleting Pointers ##